Studying Hadronization by Machine Learning Techniques: Introduction

-An important consequence of the rapid technological advancement is the emergence of sophisticated ML algorithms that can take advantage of the Big Data era.
-By using such technologies, it is possible to automate various analysis tasks and make data-driven decisions in an effective and very powerful way.
-A crucial feature of the different ML methods is that they are capable of performing some analysis tasks without overspecialization -- this also allows researchers to study phenomena in a novel approach.

-Machine Learning algorithms are able to effectively describe non-perturbative (non-linear) processes in high-energy physics~\cite{Feickert:2021ajf}.
-Therefore the main goal of this study is the investigation of hadronization, by applying popular Computer Vision (CV) algorithms.
-In Section~\ref{sec:jets}, the physics of hadronization and the observable quantities are summarized.
+The structure of this paper is the following: in Section~\ref{sec:jets}, the physics of hadronization and the observable quantities are summarized.
 The used neural network architectures are introduced in Section~\ref{sec:architecture}.
 The details of the training data is described in Section~\ref{sec:trainingdata}.
 Finally, the results on validation and prediction of global and kinematical observables, indeed jet-shape variables and event-activity classifiers are given in Section~\ref{sec:results}.